Gateways: Undergraduate Opportunities in Archaeology

 Academic year research internship

 Undergraduate students work as a team on a faculty research project, with supervision by a graduate student GSA.
 Students present their results at the Pitt Archaeology Research Fair.
-View last year's research project.
+View 2023 or 2024 research projects.

 Summer fieldwork scholarships